-To create an account profile in ATLAS Aviation, an examinee navigates to the ATLAS website and enters their name and FAA Tracking Number (FTN).
-ATLAS Aviation then compares the name and FTN against data maintained in the Integrated Airman Certification and Rating Application (IACRA).
-If the data match, the examinee is authorized to complete creation of their ATLAS Aviation account.
-To complete account creation, the examinee provides ATLAS Aviation their email address, date of birth (DOB), phone number, address (including city, state, zip code, country), and citizenship, and
+To create an account profile in ATLAS Aviation, an Examinee navigates to the ATLAS website and enters their first name, last name, and FAA Tracking Number (FTN).3 ATLAS Aviation then compares the name and FTN against data maintained in the Integrated Airman Certification and Rating Application (IACRA).4 If the data matches, the Examinee can create their ATLAS Aviation account.
+To create their account, the Examinee provides ATLAS Aviation their email address, date of birth (DOB), phone number, address (including city, state, zip code, and country), and citizenship,5 and establishes a username and password.
+If the data does not match, the Examinee cannot continue creating their account profile.
+An Examinee whose data did not match must access IACRA to update their name and confirm their FTN prior to continuing to create their account to ensure that data matches.